Sturze-Andreea/SOA-project/README.md

 ![alt text](image.png)

 2. Now, you have to build the app with whatever components you need.
-3. Make sure to app the routes you need.
+3. Make sure to have the routes you need.

 ![alt text](image-1.png)